 They're not afraid to come forward now.

-And it's it's I think it's commendable.
+And I think it's commendable.

-I mean, she's such a gifted, talented at well, both both these young women are talented athletes.
+I mean, she's such a gifted, talented atmosphere.

-I mean, could you just imagine the pressure at Wimbledon, the U.S. Open, the Australian Open, the French Open.
+I mean, could you just imagine the pressure at Wimbledon, the U.S. Open, the Australian Open, the French Open?

 Even if you have the most natural talent, you still have to develop that talent to get to this level.

-And consider also if you're playing a sport like football or hockey, if your mind's not in it, it's dangerous.
+And consider also, if you're playing a sport like football or hockey, if your mind's not in it, it's dangerous.

 They can help you some, but you still got to do your job.